 Measuring Unfair Inequality: Reconciling Equality of Opportunity and Freedom from Poverty

-(joint with Ravi Kanbur and Andreas Peichl)
+With Ravi Kanbur and Andreas Peichl

 The Roots of Inequality: Estimating Inequality of Opportunity from Regression Trees

 With Paolo Brunori and Daniel Gerszon Mahler

 In this paper we propose the use of machine learning methods to estimate inequality of opportunity.
 We illustrate how our proposed methods - conditional inference regression trees and forests - represent a substantial improvement over existing estimation approaches.
 First, they reduce the risk of ad-hoc model selection.
 Second, they establish estimation models by trading off upward and downward bias in inequality of opportunity estimations.
 Finally, regression trees can be graphically represented; their structure is immediate to read and easy to understand.
 This makes the measurement of inequality of opportunity more easily comprehensible to a large audience.
 The advantages of regreession trees and forests are illustrated by an empirical application for a cross-section of 31 European countries.
 We show that arbitrary model selection may lead researchers to overestimate (underestimate) inequality of opportunity by up to 300% (40%) in comparison to our preferred method.
 This illustrates the practical importance of leveraging machine learning algorithms to avoid misleading recommendations with respect to the need for opportunity equalizing policy interventions in different societies.